rampal-punia/convo-insight-platform/README.md

 ## Acknowledgements

 - This project is part of the "Advanced Certification Course on Computational Data Science at [IISC](https://iisc.ac.in/)" with [TalentSpirit](https://talentsprint.com/course/computational-data-science-iisc-bangalore).

-- We utilize the following datasets:
-  - Relational Strategies in Customer Interactions (RSiCS)
-  - 3K Conversations Dataset for ChatBot from Kaggle
-  - Customer Support on Twitter Dataset from Kaggle
+- We acknowledge the use of open-source libraries and frameworks that made this project possible.

+## Disclaimer

+This project is intended as a learning exercise and demonstration of integrating various technologies, including:

+- Django
+- Django Channels
+- Django REST Framework
+- LangChain
+- Hugging Face Endpoint APIs
+- Finetuning LLM
+- Machine Learning Algorithms for Sentiment analysis, Intent Recognition & Topic Modelling

+Please note that this application is not designed or tested for production use.
+It serves as an educational resource and a showcase of technology integration rather than a production-ready web application.

+Contributors and users are welcome to explore, learn from, and build upon this project for educational purposes.